Eastern Anatolia (Turkish: Doğu Anadolu) is a region in Turkey. It occupies the mountainous east of the country and has the harshest winters.

 Get in

-This region has borders with Georgia, Armenia, the Azerbaijan exclave of Nakhchivan, Iraq and Syria.
-See the relevant pages for entry requirements but in short, for most passport holders Georgia is easy, Iraq and Syria are difficult and unwise.
+This region has borders with Georgia, Armenia, the Azerbaijan exclave of Nakhchivan, Iran and Iraq.
+See the relevant pages for entry requirements but in short, for most passport holders Georgia is easy, Iraq and Iran are difficult and unwise.
 The Armenian border is totally closed, travel via Georgia.
-The land borders of Azerbaijan are closed so for Nakhchivan you'd have to fly via Baku.
+The land borders of Azerbaijan are closed so for Nakhchivan you have to fly via Baku.

 There are airports at Ağrı (for Doğubeyazıt), Elazığ, Erzurum, Erzincan, Iğdır, Kars, Muş, Van and Yuksekova (for Hakkari).
 They all have flights daily from Istanbul (both IST and SAW, taking 2 hours), several days a week from Ankara and less often from Izmir.
 You can arrange car hire at any, which you need for this far-flung region, but must book in advance - the limited airport footfall means there isn't a desk staffed to meet all flights.